-If you’ve been setting aside money throughout the year...we’re impressed.
-Check in on what you have and figure out how much more you can bank between now and when you need it.
+Let’s check in.
+If you’ve been setting aside money throughout the year in a sinking fund...we’re impressed.
+See what you have so far and figure out how much more you can bank between now and when you need it.
 Split it up so you're saving some money from each paycheck.

 If you’re starting from scratch, look up last year’s bank and credit card statements for an idea of what you spent in 2020.
 That might not get you quite as far this year, but consider it your starting point.
 In "normal times," one rule of thumb is to spend a max of 1.5% of your income on holiday expenses.

-So start trimming your regular budget to make up for the extra costs.
-Then try a few of these tips to save even more:
+Start trimming your regular budget to make up for the extra costs.
+Then try a few of these tips to save even more.

 Rethink your gifting traditions.
-A lot of people’s finances were impacted this year, so awkward conversations could be less awkward.
-This might be a good year to try out a white elephant or Secret Santa exchange to pare down the number of people on your list.
+A lot of people’s finances have been impacted over the past couple of years.
+Consider a white elephant or Secret Santa exchange to pare down the number of people on your list.

 Don’t discount small savings.
 DIY your cards, reuse old gift bags or turn old newspapers into wrapping paper.
 It’s what’s inside that counts.

 Look around for deals.
 Do this ASAP.
 Some holiday sales have already dropped, and they probably won't last long.
 Opt into emails that share upcoming sales, set price trackers, and use browser plugins like Honey or Slick Deals that scan the Internet for coupons so you get gifts at the lowest price.

 Get a seasonal side hustle.
 Stores and delivery services need extra help at the end of the year.
 If you’d rather do extra work from home, there are gigs you can do on the couch.

 The end of the year comes with festive vibes, classic movies, and great cookies.
 Oh, and financial stress.
 This year's shortages and shipping delays could make things even more complicated.
 But some smart planning and budgeting can help you spread cheer without spreading yourself – or your wallet – too thin.